-At UBS, we shape your wealth management strategy around three key dimensions of your financial life: Liquidity— to help provide cash flow for short-term expenses, Longevity—for longer-term needs and Legacy—for needs that go beyond your own.
+At UBS, our wealth management approach organizes your financial picture into three key strategies: Liquidity— to help provide cash flow for short-term expenses, Longevity—for longer-term needs and Legacy—for needs that go beyond your own.

 Liquidity strategy in focus: Why is it important?

 The notion of survival (i.e. avoiding financial ruin), should be first and foremost in every investor’s mind.
 Ruin can happen in a wide variety of ways: capitulating during a market downturn, experiencing large unexpected expenses (e.g. healthcare), loss of human capital through disability, job loss or the failure of business ventures, or simply being forced out of risk assets at the wrong time.
 At its heart, a well-designed Liquidity strategy acts as a barrier against ruin.

 At its heart, a well-designed Liquidity strategy acts as a barrier against ruin.

 It can be tempting to think about portfolio cash flow as separate and distinct from other sources of income, like Social Security income, pension income, or annuity income.
 However, in order to provide the best possible outcomes, you should look holistically at your sources of cash flow and how they fit together.
 There are three main sources of cash flow that together make up a Liquidity strategy:

 provides stable cash flow that cushions you from